 Lincoln M. Tracy is a researcher in the School of Public Health and Preventive Medicine at Monash University.
 He is currently undertaking research relating to burn injuries in Australia and New Zealand.
 His research interests include oxytocin, pain, and heart rate variability.

-Lincoln is the Assistant Editor for the Australian Pain Society Newsletter and the Secretary for the Australasian Society for Social and Affective Neuroscience.
+Lincoln is the Editor for the Australian Pain Society Newsletter and the Secretary for the Australasian Society for Social and Affective Neuroscience.

 PhD in Psychology, 2017

 Investigating and reporting on burn injuries in Australia and New Zealand.

 Understanding the role of heart rate variability in social and emotional processes.

 Examining how the oxytocin system impacts psychophysiological processes.

 Approaching pain from a social and affective neuroscience perspective.